Lhasa riot of 1750: The uprising

 Immediately after his escape from the residence of the ambans, Lobsang Trashi spread the news about the murder of the regent.
 In a short time, a crowd of over a thousand armed men of the city, gathered very excited outside the residence of the ambans.
 Gashi Pandita had no opportunity to intervene, because they were no regular Tibetan troops in Lhasa.

 The Dalai Lama sent some of his secretaries at the crowd to urge them to calm themselves and avoid taking violent actions.
 The main official of the Gelug order, Reting Rinpoche Ngawang Chokden, personally tried in vain to hold back the crowd.

 The crowd besieged and burned the residence of the ambans.
-Fucine, injured with multiple stab wounds, committed suicide.
+Fuqing, injured with multiple stab wounds, committed suicide.
 Labdon died while fighting with the rebels.
 The 49 Qing soldiers and two officers who defended the residence, were also killed.
 Next, the crowd targeted the treasury of the Qing army where they captured 85,000 taels.

 After that, the anger of the crowd was directed against the Chinese citizens living in Lhasa, and 77 of them lost their life to the angry mob.
 The remaining Chinese, approximately 200, fled to safety in the Potala Palace, where they were offered refuge and assistance.